FBW23/exercises/UIB-responsivity-normalize/README.md

 * What do you notice now that `normalize.css` is being used?
 Add your answer to this `README` file.

-* Why is `normalize.css` useful?  its can reset every thing in HTML file for good working
+* Why is `normalize.css` useful?  its can reset everything,every detail in HTML file for good working

 * What is the difference between normalize and css resets?  normalize is too deep reset ! than css reset